 Treatment of Active Tuberculosis Disease

 San Mateo County follows treatment recommendations for active tuberculosis disease set forth by the California Tuberculosis Controller’s Association (CTCA) adapted from the Centers for Disease Control (CDC).
 The recommendations by the CTCA differ slightly from the CDC’s guidelines.
-An overview of the differences can be found on the CTCA Website.

 We have also highlighted below important matters for managing a patient with active TB disease in San Mateo County.